paritytech/polkadot/roadmap/implementors-guide/guide.md

 B: Receive any `SignedStatement`: extract `Statement`, forward to Candidate Backing.
 Receive `OverseerMessage::StopWork`: proceed to C.
 C: Receive any message for this block: drop it.

+#### Peer Knowledge Tracking

+The peer receipt state machine implies that for parsimony of network resources, we should model the knowledge of our peers, and help them out.
+For example, let's consider a case with peers A, B, and C, and candidate M. A sends us a `Statement::Second(M)`.
+We've double-checked it, and it's valid.
+While we're checking it, we receive a copy of A's `Statement::Second` from `B`, along with a `Statement::Valid` signed by B.

+Our response to `B` is just a `Statement::Valid` which we've signed.
+However, we haven't heard anything about this from C. Therefore, we send it everything we have: first a copy of A's `Statement::Second`, then both our and B's `Statement::Valid`.

+This system implies a certain level of duplication of messages--we received A's `Statement::Second` from both our peers, and C may experience the same--but it minimizes the degree to which messages are simply dropped.

 ### Misbehavior Arbitration Subsystem

 #### Description